 - Muscle strains

-- Helps reduce pain and speeds recovery from injury
+- Help reduce pain and speed recovery from injury

-- Relaxes muscles, and allows body to rest between training sessions
+- Relaxes muscles, and allows the body to rest between training sessions

 - Improves tissue elasticity and strengthens weak muscles